Spring Boot internationalization i18n: Step-by-step with examples

 Translation files naming rules

-When naming translation files you’ll have to follow the same naming rules as used by Java’s built-in i18n functions when naming language resource files:
+When naming translation files, you’ll need to follow the same rules used by Java’s built-in i18n functions for naming language resource files:

-• All resource files must reside in the same package.
+• All resource files must be in the same package.

 • All resource files must share a common base name.

-• The default resource file should simply have the base name (for example messages.properties or res.properties)
+• The default resource file should only use the base name (e.g., messages.properties or res.properties).

-• Additional resource files must be named following this pattern: BASENAME_LOCALE (for example, messages_it.properties).
+• Additional resource files must be named following this pattern: BASENAME_LOCALE (e.g., messages_it.properties for Italian).

-• Regional suffixes are supported as well: BASENAME_LOCALE_REGIONAL (for example, messages_en_US.properties).
+• Regional suffixes are supported as well, using this pattern: BASENAME_LOCALE_REGIONAL (e.g., messages_en_US.properties for US English).

 Testing it out